muness/muness.github.io/_posts/2023-06-28-communicating-data-strategy.md

 A major caveat is that this post is focused on the _structure_ of a strategy document, not about developing the strategy.
 That is hard and is out of scope here.
 For now I'll say that my favorite take on strategy development is to understand where you are, where you're going and that the way there is usually not the most obvious one.
 [Design In Practice](/posts/design-in-practice-writeup/) provides a starting point.

+This essay really fits into a series that I've considered writing for a years:

+- Using [The First 90 Days](https://hbr.org/books/watkins) to learn about a new challenge or role,
+- Use those learnings to collaboratively develop a strategy.
+- The [Five Dysfunctions of a team](https://www.tablegroup.com/product/dysfunctions/) and how they prevent buy-in.
+- Documenting and revisiting strategy (this article).
+- Making strategy relevant from planning on through to daily tasks.
+- Adopting the ideas in [Drive](https://www.danpink.com/books/drive/) by developing individual growth plans.
+They use an adapted version of the process presented here.
+- Reflecting on progress and communicating it to stakeholders (marketing our work).

+If you're interested in one or more of those, let me know!

 ## The Importance of Strategy Clarity

 In his book, [Common Sense Leadership Matters](https://www.peteblaber.com/items/common-sense-leadership-matters), Pete Blaber highlights patterns of healthy leadership.
 Among these are a shared sense of purpose, free-flowing communication, and the presence of the 'why' behind orders or directives.
 These elements are crucial for strategy communication.